patdaburu/daburu-ts-npm/README.md

 ```

 ## tslint
-This project includes a `tslint.json` and `tslint` is included as a development dependency.
+This project includes a `tslint.json` configuration and `tslint` is included as a development dependency.
 You can lint the project manually by running the following npm script:

 ```bash
 npm run lint